LingmoOS/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

-**Note: for support questions, please use stackoverflow**.
+**Note: for support questions, please use [Community](https://github.com/orgs/LingmoOS/discussions)**.
 This repository's issues are reserved for feature requests and bug reports.

 * **I'm submitting a ...**
   - [ ] bug report